This article explains the so-called furnace high limit switch.

 A Closer Look

-As you may be able to surmise from the information above, the high limit switch contains a thermostat capable of reading your furnace’s internal temperature.
+As you may be able to gather from the information above, the furnace high limit switch contains a thermostat capable of reading your furnace’s internal temperature.

 High combustion chamber temperatures are most commonly associated with a non-functioning blower system.